rianmcguire/1brc-ruby/slides.md

 Even in production, machines from different generations will behave differently.

-It's something you should conscious of.
+It's something you should be conscious of.
 -->
 ---